 The art and design curriculum at Upton, seeks to captivate, motivate and invigorate lifelong creative learning through a clear progression of both knowledge and skills.
 By looking at a range of artists, designers, craftsmen and architects as a reflection of the culture, creativity and wealth of our diverse nation, children will be able to test, formulate and create art they take pride in, and develop key critical thinking and analysis skills by accessing a curriculum that is adapted and developed so every child may achieve their full potential.

-Through the teaching of art and design, an emphasis is placed upon our children exploring how global issues and themes such as identity, shared humanity, difference, diversity, conflict and justice are represented through art.
+Through the teaching of art and design, an emphasis is placed on our children exploring how global issues and themes such as identity, shared humanity, difference, diversity, conflict and justice are represented through art.
 It is an opportunity for our children to recognise different perspectives, ideas, beliefs and values.
-By linking every skill to both an artist and the school’s curriculum, we provide opportunities to learn about, and learn from, different cultures through handling images and artefacts.
+By linking every skill to both an artist and the school’s curriculum, we provide opportunities to learn about and learn from, different cultures through handling images and artifacts.

 For more information regarding our Art curriculum, please contact the school office via the contact us tab on the school website.